Frequently Asked Questions

 1. Demonstrated market need and/or appetite

-We assess - either through a dedicated market research/stakeholders consultation, or based on our own experience - whether the proposed innovation is likely going to be useful and needed for the Energy Access sector.
+We assess - through a dedicated market research/stakeholders consultation and based on our own experience - whether the proposed innovation is likely going to be useful and needed for the Energy Access sector.

 2. Evidence-based theory of change

-This criteria aims at ensuring that a certain proposed innovation is justified by evidence, and not (solely) by the Innovator’s guts feeling.
+This criterion aims at ensuring that a certain proposed innovation is justified by evidence and not (solely) by the Innovator’s gut feeling.

 3. Logical framework foundation